silverstripe/silverstripe-framework/docs/en/00_Getting_Started/03_Environment_Management.md

 ## Managing environment variables with `.env` files

-By default the `.env` must be placed in your project root (ie: same folder as you `composer.json`) or the parent directory.
+By default a file named `.env` must be placed in your project root (ie: the same folder as your `composer.json`) or the parent directory.
 If this file exists, it will be automatically loaded by the framework and the environment variables will be set.
-An example `.env` file is included in the default installer named`.env.example`.
+An example `.env` file is included in the default installer named `.env.example`.

+**Note:** The file must be named exactly `.env` and not any variation (such as `mysite.env` or `.env.mysite`) or it will not be detected automatically.
+If you wish to load environment variables from a file with a different name, you will need to do so manually.
+See the [Including an extra `.env` file](#including-an-extra-env-file) section below for more information.

 ## Managing environment variables with Apache